 “Shopping consignment and vintage is a great way to find unique pieces and designer discounts while also serving to keep items in circulation (and out of the landfill) longer,” recommends Afiya.
 “While there is a consistent base of people (40 percent) who purchase pre-owned goods at least once every few months, 60 percent of North Americans are shopping thrift once a year or less,” states a recent report from Value Village.

 When you donate unused items, it helps to fuel the circular second-hand clothing market.
 If you don’t use a product or wear a piece of clothing anymore, give your wardrobe away to someone you know would make use of it.
-It’s a good idea to take photos of items that you no longer have use for and send them to friends asking if they have a use for them.
+It’s a good idea to take photos of items you no longer use and send them to friends asking if they have a use for them.
 Or perhaps consider organizing or participating in a clothing swap.
-Many community organizations run big swap events every year and when you donate items, you receive credits to “shop” for items dropped off by others.
+Many community organizations run big swap events every year, and when you donate items, you receive credits to “shop” for items dropped off by others.
 It’s great fun and a smart way to meet like-minded people in your community.

 Consider bringing clothing items to charity programs that support people who are unhoused, families living in shelters, new Canadians and other groups that would benefit from these items.
-First, check the organization’s website to see if they have posted a list of most needed items and then, be kind and be sure the items are clean and ready to wear right away.
+First, check the organization’s website to see if they have posted a list of the most needed items and then be kind and be sure the items are clean and ready to wear right away.

 Investigate clothing company return programs.
 Some brands like Patagonia, H&M, Levis and Nike will accept items for recycling but check their websites first as many programs have been put on hold due to Covid precautions.